 Bankruptcy Attorney Near Swanton, OH

-With over 11 years of bankruptcy law experience, we have successfully helped many clients from Swanton, Ohio and all of Fulton County.
+With almost 12 years of bankruptcy law experience, we have successfully helped many clients from Swanton, Ohio and all of Fulton County, Ohio.
 We are caring and professional bankruptcy attorneys who are ready to exceed your expectations.
-Let us be your guide through the bankruptcy process.
+Let us be your guide through the bankruptcy filing process.
 We are a full service bankruptcy law firm offering Chapter 7 bankruptcy services, Chapter 13 bankruptcy services, and non-bankruptcy solutions such as creditor negotiations.
 During your initial free office consultation, we can answer your bankruptcy related questions and help craft an individualized strategy for handling your mounting debt.

 CLIENT AMENITIES include free onsite parking, elevator on premises, clean and modern law office, safe and beautiful exterior surroundings, easy access via traffic light on W. Central Avenue, complimentary beverage, and a friendly staff here to serve you.

-During your FREE BANKRUPTCY CONSULTATION, our experienced bankruptcy attorney will listen to your concerns and carefully tailor a solution to meet your specific needs.
+During your FREE initial bankruptcy consultation, our experienced bankruptcy attorney will listen to your concerns and carefully tailor a solution to meet your specific needs.
 Whether your situation calls for a bankruptcy solution (chapter 7 or 13) or a non-bankruptcy solution, we will stand by your side throughout the entire bankruptcy process.

 Our attorney fees are both competitive and reasonable.
 Balancing value and attorney experience helps maximize your bankruptcy law experience.
 If you will be filing for Chapter 7 Bankruptcy relief, then be sure to ask about our “Experss File Program” discount.
 New clients who are able to complete the program requirements and file within 2 weeks of their initial FREE consultation, can save money.